-To round a value to the nearest whole number, select the cell with the number, go to the Home menu, and click on the Decrease Decimal icon from the Number group.
+To round a value to the nearest whole number in Microsoft Excel, select the cell with the number, go to the Home menu, and click on the Decrease Decimal icon from the Number group.

 Let’s dive into a more detailed look at this process!